 These processes often take a long time, years to say the least, but they are deeply rewarding and fulfilling in being able to relate more authentically and freely with others around us.

-My work as a depth psychotherapist is informed by Trauma- and Affect Regulation theories, and the professional training that I have received in this field through professional workshops and supervision.
+My work is informed by Trauma- and Affect Regulation theories, and the training that I have received in this field through professional workshops and supervision.
 I work with relational- or developmental trauma, and with clients who have symptoms of PTSD.
+For clients who are willing to explore, I often teach emotional self-regulation techniques to help them feel more grounded and balanced within themselves.
+Self-regulation can be profoundly useful in improving the quality of one's life whilst the process of healing trauma takes a longer period of time.

 A trauma-informed approach means that feeling more stable within yourself, becoming more functional in life is the first goal of therapy rather than processing traumatic experiences, which often takes a long time.